Rebecca Lolosoli: Origin of her commitment to women's rights

 When she was 15, she had her cut, a traditional rite practiced in the region.
-Later, she was sold for 17 cows and forcibly married to an official Kenyan businessman when she was only 18 years old.
+Later, she was sold for 17 cows and forcibly married to an official Kenyan businessman when she was 18 years old.

 Rebecca narrowly escaped rape by British soldiers at Archer Post military base, a recurrent crime in the region (It is estimated that 1,400 rapes were perpetrated by British soldiers in the 1990s).
 There began her commitment to the feminine cause.

-Indeed, Rebecca acquired a certain financial independence through the sale of manufactured goods and thus opposed the patriarchal tradition of the region.
+Rebecca acquired a certain financial independence through the sale of manufactured goods and thus opposed the patriarchal tradition of the region.

-Subsequently, she began to raise the problem of rape at local government meetings, which earned her to be severely beaten and robbed by Samburu men.
+Subsequently, she began to raise the problem of rape at local government meetings, which led to her being severely beaten and robbed by Samburu men.
 Faced with her husband's disinterest and inaction, Rebecca realized that her life was in danger.
 She ran away from home and created the village of Umoja in 1991 with the help of 15 other abused women.
-The year 2010 marked a turning point in the life of Rebecca Lolosoli since she finally obtained the right to divorce.
+The year 2010 marked a turning point in her life since she finally obtained the right to divorce.